 These questions can help you come up with strategic decisions to improve your web pages and social media accounts based on the answers you get.

 Here is where you are finally going to summarize the results of your analysis.
 Think of it as the final step that helps you understand what you are right and what you need to do for your business.

 Remember SWOT stands for strengths and weaknesses, opportunities, and threats.
 Using this model analysis can help you gather all the information you collected and see where you stand compared to your competitors.

 You can start this analysis by seeing what tools your competitors use that you could benefit from.
 You can get a sense of the areas they have weaknesses in, as well as the weaknesses your business has.
 It is a chance to learn about the opportunities you may be missing and to understand where your brand has an advantage compared to a competitor.

 Once you complete the analysis, you will have a tool to increase your brand’s growth and improvement.
-After you analyze your competitors’ top products or services, and their social media metrics, you can create charts and graphs to show your employees the ways to improve your company.
+After you analyze your competitors’ top products or services, and their social media metrics, you can create a pie chart and graphs to show your employees the ways to improve your company.

 Benefits of Competitor Insights